bzminer/bzminer/README.md

       "index": 0,
       // Mining intensity: how much work one GPU launch is asked for, in units of 65536 nonces (1-4096).
 0 = auto, which is 64.
 Higher keeps the card busy longer per launch; lower picks up a new job sooner.
 Shown as i<n> in the mining table's cfg column
       "intensity": 0,
+      // Additional copies of this physical device (0..63); -1 inherits duplicate_devices.
+Copies have separate selection IDs and mining state, sharing physical sensors and clocks
+      "duplicates": -1,
       // Whether to mine on this device.
 To turn off a whole vendor or the CPU instead, use device_types below "enabled": true,
       // WHICH card this entry is, as "domain:bus:device" - written by bzminer on first run, and the field entries are matched on.
 Preferred over index, which moves when a card is added or removed